-If you’re looking for a good beef curry then look no further then this slow cooker Massaman curry.
-It’s packed full of flavor thanks to an amazing homemade curry paste.
+If you’re looking for a good beef curry, then look no further then this slow cooker Massaman curry.
+It’s packed full of flavor thanks to a fantastic homemade curry paste.

 It’s best to use a tough cut of beef for this recipe since we will be cooking it for a very long time.
-Once it’s finished cooking you will be left with delicious tender pieces of beef in a rich flavor packed sauce.
+Once it’s finished cooking, you will have with delicious, tender pieces of beef in a rich flavor-packed sauce.

-If you’re trying to think of a side dish to go with slow cooker massaman curry then pappadams are certainly a great side.
-Otherwise you could go some freshly baked naan that you can either make yourself or buy at the local store.
+If you’re trying to think of a side dish to go with slow cooker massaman curry, then pappadums are certainly a great side.
+Otherwise, you could go some freshly baked naan that you can either make yourself or buy at the local store.

-This recipe has quite a few ingredients since we’re making the curry paste from scratch but it’s totally worth it as the end result is simply amazing.
-The slow cooking process will help draw out as much flavor from the all ingredients whilst at the same time cooking the beef down until it’s tender.
+This recipe has quite a few ingredients since we’re making the curry paste from scratch, but it’s worth it as the result is just amazing.
+The slow cooking process will help draw out as much flavor from all ingredients while at the same time cooking the beef down until it’s tender.

-If you don’t want to make your own curry paste then you can easily replace it with a store bought variety instead.
-You can find masaman curry pastes at any good supermarket or online at places such as Amazon.
+If you don’t want to make your own curry paste, then you can easily replace it with a store bought variety instead.
+You can find massaman curry pastes at any good supermarket or online at places such as Amazon.

 The video at the middle of this page will show you all the steps to making this delicious slow cooker curry and how it should look throughout preparation and cooking.
 It’s short, snappy and won’t take up too much of your time.